khonsulabs/bonsaidb/README.md

 ### Exporting and restoring databases with direct access

-If you have a local `PliantDB` database, you can use the `local-backup` command to save and load backups:
+If you have a local `PliantDb` database, you can use the `local-backup` command to save and load backups:

 ```sh
 pliantdb local-backup <database-path> save